bartczernicki/AzureOpenAILogProbs/README.md

 Basically, when the LLM says it is 8/10 confident or probability of 80%, the model should be correct about 80% of the time (within the error rate).

   * A model that answered 100 questions with a confidence score of 80% should be correct around 80 times.
 This would be ideal calibration.
     * Note: There is an error rate even if the model is perfectly calibrated around 80%.
-In the case of 100 questions, 95% of the time we expect the range to be between 72 and 88 correct questions (+/- 8 questions around 80).
+In the case of 100 questions, 95% of the time we expect the range to be between 72 and 88 correct questions (+/- 8 questions around the expected average of 80).
+Why report a 95% Confidence Level and not 100%?
+Reporting a 100% confidence level makes no sense as the 100% confidence range is from 0 - 100 correct answers.
+Even though the entire range of probabiliities is infeasable, there is still a very miniscule chance of answering 0 or 100 questions.
   * A model that answered 100 questions with a confidence score of 80% and was only correct 50 times would be extremely overconfident.
-Note: This is well outside the expected error range.
+This is well outside the expected error range.
-    * Note: If you simulate this millions of times, the probability of only getting only 50 correct answers if the model claims it is 80% confident is near 0.00%!
-Not impossible, but if this occurs in real testing the model is clearly uncalibrated and very overconfident.
+    * Note: Statistics or a simulation can demonstrate the probability of only getting only 50 correct answers if the model claims it is 80% confident is near 0.00%!
+Not impossible, but if this occurs in a production scenario the model is clearly uncalibrated and very overconfident.
   * A model that answered 100 questions with a confidence score of 80% and was correct 90 times would be underconfident.
-Note: This is outside the expected error range.
+This is outside the expected error range.
-    * Note: Statistics or a simulation can demonstrate that a model that is 80% confident, but is actually correct 90 times would only occur 0.00233 (0.233%) of the time.
+    * Note: Statistics or a simulation can demonstrate that a model that is 80% confident, but is actually correct more than 90 times would only occur 0.00233 (0.233%) of the time.

 Example Statistical Simulation:
 ![Simulation of 80% answers](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/ExampleConfidenceIntervalSimulation/Images/ExampleConfidenceIntervalSimulation-Console.png)